 So, what about unit testing and integration testing?
 Are they white-box or black box?
 The correct answer would be neither, or both.
 Instead of black and white, the reality is more like shades of grey.

-As I’ve mentioned, unit testing usually falls into the white-box bucket.
-Not only does it require coding skills, unit testing usually on the implementation of the code.
+Unit testing usually falls into the white-box bucket.
+Not only does it require coding skills, unit testing usually relies on the implementation of the code.
 However, there are situations in which unit testing can be considered black-box testing.
 It depends on the approach you use when writing the tests.

 With integration testing, we have a similar scenario.
 They can be both white-box or black-box.